 Cake

-• WET INGREDIENTS: In another large bowl, using hand mixers or a stand mixer (fitted with whisk attachment), beat together the oil, applesauce, brown sugar, white sugar, and vanilla with a large whisk until completely combined and smooth.
-Whisk vigorously -- the oil should be emulsified -- this takes about 1-2 minutes.
-Add in the eggs, 1 at a time, whisking after each addition.
-Add in the grated carrots and salt and stir to combine.
+• In another large bowl, beat together the oil, applesauce, brown sugar, white sugar, and vanilla using a hand mixer or stand mixer fitted with a whisk attachment until completely combined and smooth.
+Whisk vigorously for about 1โ€“2 minutes until the oil is emulsified.
+Add the eggs one at a time, whisking after each addition.
+Then stir in the grated carrots and salt until well combined.

-• BAKE: Divide the mixture evenly between the prepared pans (See Note 2) and bake for 28-35 minutes or until a toothpick, when inserted into the center, comes out clean or with a few moist crumbs.
-Remove and allow to cool for 15 minutes before inverting the cakes onto a cooling rack for them to finish cooling.
+• Divide the batter evenly between the prepared pans (see note 2) and bake for 28โ€“35 minutes, or until a toothpick inserted into the center comes out clean or with a few moist crumbs.
+Remove the cakes from the oven and let them cool for 15 minutes before inverting onto a cooling rack to finish cooling.

-OPTIONAL: Candied Pecans
+Candied Pecans

-• TOSS PECANS: Add pecans to egg whites; stir to coat the nuts evenly.
+• Add pecans to egg whites; stir to coat the nuts evenly.
 Using a slotted spoon, remove the nuts, and toss them in the sugar mixture until coated.
 Spread the nuts out on the prepared baking sheet.

-• BAKE: Bake for 45 minutes to 1 hour, stirring and tossing every 15 minutes.
+• Bake for 45โ€“60 minutes, stirring and tossing every 15 minutes.
 Remove the nuts and spread them on a sheet of parchment paper.
 Allow them to cool completely and harden and then finely chop the candied pecans.

 Frosting